 When your finished yarn is wound into a cake using a ball winder and swift, it is often called a cake of yarn.
 This step is typically done after your yarn has been dyed and dried, right before you’re about to start your project.

-Cellulose fibers are plant-derived fibers like cotton, linen, and Tencel.
+Cellulose fibres are plant-derived fibres like cotton, linen, and Tencel.

 A dye that does not wash out or fade is considered colorfast.
 Colorfastness varies depending on the dye and mordants used.

 Dye is anything used to add color to or change the color of something, in our case that something is yarn!

 A dyebath is typically used in kettle dyeing, immersion dyeing, or low immersion dyeing.
 A dyebath is the liquid solution that contains the dye.